-MobileMAN network layer that emerged after the first year of the project is based on an Ad Hoc framework architecture.
-This architecture was instantiated with two legacy routing protocols: AODV and OLSR.
+During the first year of the project (see D5) we identified existing protocols that can be exploited to achieve the project targets and we designed our own solutions whenever necessary.
+Specifically, we identified two legacy routing protocols, AODV and OLSR, and provided the preliminary design of a reliable forwarding scheme (named REEF) and a new transport layer protocol (named TPA).
 The work during the second year focused on enhancing the Ad Hoc framework architecture to support/exploit cross layer interactions.
 Specifically, the main contributions of this activity have been: